US GAAP Principles Explained: Key Concepts for Financial Reporting

 Matching Principle

-Expenses should be recognized in the same period as the revenues they help to generate.
-This principle promotes the alignment of costs with the corresponding revenues.
+Expenses must be recorded in the same accounting period as the revenues they help generate.

 Principle of Sincerity